 - Millet is a light golden yellow color and makes creamy-colored baked goods.

-- Use whole millet to add crunchy texture to muffin, bread, pancake and waffle recipes.
+- Use whole millet to add a crunchy texture to muffin, bread, pancake, and waffle recipes.

 - Eden Foods - History of Millet